AmirCM/network_project/design.md

-# Phase 4 design doc by Amirhossein Behzadfar, Abhi Patel, and Kalvin McCallum
+# Phase 5 design doc by Amirhossein Behzadfar, Abhi Patel, and Kalvin McCallum
 ___
 # Introduction
 ___
-Phase 4 of the network design project implements RDT 3.0 over an unreliable UDP channel with bit-errors and loss.
-This phase leveraged the mechanisms of phase 3 to ensure that reliable data transfer service is still implemented over the unreliable bit-error prone UDP connection.
-However, the sender and receiver code has been adjusted to handle two additional scenarios, namely data packet loss and ACK packet loss.
-The recovery mechanism has also been simplified, as we have implemented a timer.
-If the correct ACK is not received at the sender by the timer's duration, the sender will resend the data packet to the receiver.
-Furthermore, a user prompt was added to ensure that the user can easily choose the option and error probability.
+Phase 5 of the network design project implements Go-Back-N protocol over an unreliable UDP channel with bit-errors and loss.
+Similar to phase 4, phase 5 implementsfive data transfer senarios, namely no loss/bit-errors, ack packet bit-errors, data packet bit-error, ack packet loss, and data packet loss.
+However, data transfer is implemented using a pipelined method.
+Two primary approaches used to implemented the pipelined protocol include Go-Back-N and selective repeat.
+In Go-Back-N, the sender transmits multiple packets without waiting for an acknowledgement, but is constrained by a maximum number of unacknowledges packets allowed in the pipeline.
+The selective repeat protocol ensures thatthe sender only retransmits the packets that it suspects were received in error by the receiver.
+Thus, the receiver acknowledges only the individual packets that are received irrespective of the order.

 # Sender Code
 ___